CL (rapper)

 Lee Chae-rin (born February 26, 1991), better known by her stage name CL, is a South Korean rapper, singer, and songwriter.
 Born in Seoul, South Korea, she spent much of her early life in Japan and France.
-She rose to fame as a member and leader of the girl group 2NE1, who debuted in 2009 under YG Entertainment.
-They became one of the most popular South Korean girl groups worldwide and one of the best-selling girl groups.
-As a solo artist, CL made her debut with the single "The Baddest Female" in May 2013 and released the solo track "MTBD" in February 2014 as part of 2NE1's final studio album Crush.
+She rose to fame as a member and leader of the girl group 2NE1, which debuted in 2009 under YG Entertainment.
+2NE1 became one of the most popular South Korean girl groups worldwide and one of the best-selling girl groups.
+CL made her solo debut with the single "The Baddest Female" in May 2013, followed by her second solo track "MTBD" in February 2014.

-Following the group's hiatus at the turn of 2015, CL pursued a solo career with the release of the singles "Hello Bitches" (2015) and "Lifted" (2016).
-The latter single led CL to become the first female Korean solo artist to place in the Billboard Hot 100, and the third Korean artist overall to do so.
-In November 2016, YG announced the disbanding of 2NE1 after a hiatus of nearly two years, and CL subsequently remained on the label.
-Shortly after leaving YG in December 2019, she released her solo EP project In the Name of Love (2019), consisting of six tracks written during the three years since her previous single "Lifted".
+In 2015, amid 2NE1's hiatus, CL pursued a solo career with the release of the single "Hello Bitches" (2015).
+Her English-language single "Lifted", released in 2016, made her the first female Korean solo artist to place on the Billboard Hot 100, and the third Korean artist overall to do so.
+In November 2016, YG announced 2NE1's disbandment while confirming CL would remain signed to the label.
+She left YG in December 2019 and then released an EP In the Name of Love (2019), consisting of six tracks.
 Her debut studio album, Alpha, was released in October 2021.
-After 2NE1 reformed in July 2024, CL resumed group activities under the umbrella of YG Entertainment.

 CL ranked 2nd and 25th on the readers polls for Times 100 Most Influential People in the World in 2015 and 2016, respectively.
-She appeared on the Forbes 30 Under 30 Asia list (2019) and was named amongst the best girl group members of all time by The Guardian.
-Outside the field of music, she is recognized as a style icon by numerous publications worldwide.
+She appeared on the 2019 Forbes 30 Under 30 Asia list; she was named one of the best girl group members of all time by The Guardian.
+She is recognized as a style icon by numerous publications worldwide.

 Life and career

 1991–2008: Early life and career beginnings

-Lee Chae-rin was born in Seoul, South Korea on February 26, 1991, but spent most of her childhood living in Paris, Tsukuba, and Tokyo.
+Lee Chae-rin was born in Seoul, South Korea, on February 26, 1991, but spent most of her childhood living in Paris, Tsukuba, and Tokyo.
 When she was 13, she moved to Paris alone where she studied for two years.
 She recalled that, "Culturally, I'm not 100 percent Korean.
 I'm very mixed, and very open."
 When she was 15, CL auditioned to join South Korean record label YG Entertainment.
 Her first feature on a song was Big Bang's "Intro (Hot Issue)" in 2007.
 Later that year, Lee performed for the first time on stage at Seoul Broadcasting System's Gayo Daejeon alongside her label mates.
 Her first credited appearance in a song was in 2008, with Uhm Jung-hwa's "DJ," in which she rapped.